-The Divi Theme’s filterable portfolio module makes it easy to display your projects, and allow your users to filter them by category.
-However, this requires you to use the “projects” custom post type defined by Divi.
+Divi includes a filterable portfolio module which makes it easy to display your projects, and allow your users to filter them by category.
+However, this requires you to use the "projects" custom post type defined by Divi.
 But what if you want to display some other post type?
 This post explains how.

 Over the past few days I've received several variants on this question.
 Some people want to know how to display regular blog posts in the same style as a filterable portfolio, with the posts able to be sorted by category.
 Others want to know how to display some other custom post type.

 Fortunately the answer is the same in each case.

 Display Posts & CPTs in a Filterable Portfolio using Portfolio Posts Pro